Read the full video transcript below

 Until next week...

 So hopefully that’s given you a little bit of food for thought.
-And your task for this week is to start giving your liver a little bit of TLC, and I will look forward to seeing you next week for another edition of A Vogel’s Menopause Mondays.
+And your task for this week is to start giving your liver a little bit of TLC, and I will look forward to seeing you next week on A Vogel Talks Menopause.